ShawnMurdzek-NOAA/nature_run_wflow/README.md

 - HRRR GRIB2 output (for ICs and LBCs) in HRRRDIR
 - namelist.wps.HRRR and namelist.wps.RAP files in WPSDIR
 - WRFDIR contains a run directory with real.exe, wrf.exe, and namelist.input
+- Version of GSL's pygraf in PYGRAFDIR that can handle multiple output files every hour (so some modifications need to be made to the regular pygraf package)

 ### Using Cron